Deepasivakumar25/AI_Learning/README.md

 ---

-### 🚀 3.
+## 🚀 3.
 Chatbot with RAG (Version 2)

-An enhanced version of the RAG chatbot that experiments with different chunking strategies and lightweight language models to improve retrieval and response generation.
+An enhanced version of the RAG chatbot that experiments with different chunking strategies and lightweight language models to improve retrieval quality and response generation.

-**Concepts Covered**
+### Concepts Covered

 - Advanced document chunking
 - Embedding generation
 - Semantic similarity search